sgratzl/d3tutorial/README.md

 ## Code Structure

 One interactive visualization is nice multiple coordinated ones are better.
 Combined with filtering and linking and brushing it enables explore datasets in way more detail and discover new insights.
 Before creating a multiple coordinated view setup a proper code structure helps.
-A possible way to structure ones code is
+A possible way to structure ones code based on its function is

 ```js